wechuli/algorithms/algorithms-step-by-step/recursion/notes.md

 In computing, recursion provides an elegant and powerful alternative for performing repetitive tasks.
 Recursion is an important technique in the study of data structures and algorithms,.

 ## Common Pitfalls

 - No or incorrect base case
 - Forgetting to return or returning the wrong thing!
 - Stack overflow!

+### Pure Recursion Tips

+- For arrays, use methods like slice, the spread operator and concat that make copies of arrays so you do not mutate them
+- Remember that strings are immutable so you will need to use methods like slice, substr or substring to make copies of strings
+- To make copies of objects use Object.assign or the spread operator